A novel

 Tozi has spent years learning how to belong in a world that wasn't built for her.
 She chose practicality over music.
 She chose performance over presence.
 She built a life that looked, from the outside, like success.

 Tozi and the Forgotten Song follows a young woman of Mexica (Aztec) heritage as she arrives at a community that seems to hold something she can't name, and begins to remember something she didn't know she'd lost.
 Around her, the land is under threat.
 Sacred cenotes face destruction.
 A corporation called TechEon believes the atmosphere can be owned.
-And a shadow — ancient, shapeless, patient — is spreading through the institutions of the world, turning life into resource and connection into transaction.
+And an ancient and patient shadow is spreading through the institutions of the world, turning life into resource and connection into transaction.

 But Tozi's awakening isn't a battle.
 It's a return.
 To voice.
 To relationship.
 To the knowledge that has always lived in her breath, her body, the air that moves when she sings.

-A literary fantasy rooted in mythology and ecological grief, Tozi and the Forgotten Song is a story about what it means to remember who you are — and what it costs to stay forgotten.
+A literary fantasy rooted in indigenous wisdom and ecological grief, Tozi and the Forgotten Song is a story about what it means to remember who you are — and what it costs to stay forgotten.